Billiard table: Carom billiards tables

 Pocketless carom billiards tables are used for such games as straight rail, balkline, one-cushion billiards, three-cushion caroms, and artistic billiards.

 Dimensions

 Regulation 10 × 5-foot carom billiards tables have a playing surface (measured between the noses of the cushions) of 2.84 by 1.42 m with a 5-millimetre allowance.
 The standard height range of the table, measured from the playing surface to the ground is between 75 and 80 centimetres.

 Bed

-The slate bed of a carom billiard table must have a minimum thickness of 45 millimetres and in tournaments recommended heating temperatures is 33–37 C, which helps to keep moisture out of the cloth to aid the balls rolling and rebounding in a consistent manner, and generally makes a table play faster.
+The slate bed of a carom billiards table must have a minimum thickness of 45 millimetres and in tournaments recommended heating temperatures is 33–37 C, which helps to keep moisture out of the cloth to aid the balls rolling and rebounding in a consistent manner, and generally makes a table play faster.
 A heated table is required under international carom rules and is an especially important requirement for the games of three-cushion billiards and artistic billiards.